Summer at Falls Creek

 This is the opportunity that you have been looking for!
 Lakeside Falls Creek will once again welcome guests for the winter season.
 We are excited to open our Eatery and Lounge to both in-house guests and the public.

 We are searching for a Chef or experienced cook who can manage our dinner service and kitchen coordination.
 The role is 7 hours per day, 6 days per week, 3pm-10pm so plenty of time to hit the slopes during the day.
-Accommodation is provided with private ensuite on-site.
+Accommodation with private ensuite is provided on-site.